Autodesk/hig/packages/avatar/README.md

 <!-- TODO: Write description -->

+Initials are dynamically generated from the provided name and always rendered.
+This allows the initials to serve as a placeholder while the image is loading.

 Read more about when and how to use the Avatar component [on the internal wiki](https://wiki.autodesk.com/display/HIG/Avatars).

 ## Getting started